 Two bowls of gazpacho garnished with croutons, chopped vegetables, herbs, and olive oil, served with a spoon in white dishes.

-Equipment Needed for True Gazpacho
+Equipment Needed for our Gazpacho

 • High-powered blender: For blending the base into a smooth, creamy emulsion.
 This is a key part of the texture.